KKosackH/BatteryBridge/README.md

 2. PowerPath controller
 3. Battery charger

-For the prototype, a **3.7 V lab cell battery** was used.
+For the prototype, a **3.7V battery** was used.
 Long-life battery options are being evaluated with manufacturers to ensure durability of the add-on solution.

 The schematic is organized hierarchically, with the root showing all user-interactable components.

 ---

 ## Operation
-- **State B/C (charging)**:
+- **State C (charging)**:
   - The battery charges.
   - Outputs are disabled (system powered directly from charger).